 - Email drip campaigns: Building an email list and sending subscribers curated emails to get them ready to use your services

 - Social media marketing: Maintaining a dedicated social media presence for your business is key for any digital marketing strategy

-- Content marketing: Blogging or otherwise creating content that home buyers or sellers will find useful and will help drive them toward your website
+- Content marketing: Blogging or otherwise creating content that home buyers or sellers will find useful and will help drive them toward your website and increase lead generation

 5. Set a schedule.

-Particularly when you’re first starting out in the business, it can be difficult to find the self-discipline to get work done.
+Particularly when you’re first starting out in the real estate business, it can be difficult to find the self-discipline to get work done.
 However, one thing that makes the process easier is setting a schedule.
 When you set a schedule, you give yourself a framework for productivity.

 That said, regardless of what tasks you need to conquer, writing out a to-do list will help you to prioritize what needs to get done.
 You can then use that to-do list to block out sections of time on your calendar.
 Once you have that done, you are good to go for the day.
 If you follow all these tips, you will surely be on your way to becoming a successful real estate agent.